Hilmar, California

 Hilmar was the southernmost station of the Tidewater Southern Railway.
 The line terminating in the town was considered the main line of the railroad and was projected to continue south toward Fresno or Bakersfield until the mid-1930s.
 The line into Hilmar was abandoned in the late 1950s.

-In the United States House of Representatives, Hilmar is in California's 13th congressional district, represented by Democrat Adam Gray as of January 2025.
+In the United States House of Representatives, Hilmar is in California's 13th congressional district, represented by Democrat Adam Gray and Antonio Azevedo as of January 2025.